microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/storage_account.md

 ## Getting Started

-This document shows how to create and configure the Atorage Account for the solution core components.
+This document shows how to create and configure the Storage Account for the solution core components.
 This Storage Account will be used to store the environment settings in **JSON** format, the wildcard SSL certificate in **PFX** format, and the queues that are consumed by the Azure Functions.

 To create a Storage Account in Azure, please review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 Create this storage account with the following settings:
-- ***Name***: a meaningfull name.
+- ***Name***: a meaningful name.
 - ***Region***: same region as the rest of the resources.
 - ***Performance***: Standard.
 - ***Redundancy***: Locally-redundant storage (LRS).